On-site, Online, Streaming

 1. Multidisciplinary theoretical exam.

-2. Tribunal for solving several complex practical cases based on real operations.
+2. Board for the resolution of several highly complex practical cases based on real transactions.

-PART II: SPECIALIST COURSE IN CORPORATE FINANCE AND BUSINESS FINANCING INSTRUMENTS
+PART II: SPECIALIST COURSE IN CORPORATE FINANCE AND CORPORATE FINANCING INSTRUMENTS

 1. Introduction to corporate finance.